project-error/projecterror.dev/docs/npwd/start/Install.md

     "contentType": "multipart/form-data",
     "useContentType": true,
     "authorizationHeader": "Authorization",
-    "authorizationPrefix": "Client-ID", // This is NOT where your actual client ID goes, add the to the server.cfg "useAuthorization": true,
+    "authorizationPrefix": "Client-ID", // This is NOT where your actual client ID goes, add the to the server.cfg - Remove this!
+    "useAuthorization": true,
     "returnedDataIndexes": ["data", "link"]
   },